 - How can I use my earthly blessings to bring people back to the One who gave them to me in the first place?

-The point is we have to stop CHASING after the #blessed life of this WORLD, pursuing it at all cost and for the end goal of having the life the world tells us to have.
+The point is we have to stop CHASING after the #blessed life of this WORLD, pursuing it at all cost and for the end goal of having the life the world tells us to live.

-The most #blessed men and women I know aren’t the ones with the biggest paychecks, largest platforms, most followers on Instagram, or nicest things.
+The most #blessed men and women I know aren’t the ones with the biggest paychecks, largest platforms, most followers on Instagram, or the nicest homes.
 They are the men and women I have seen firsthand suffer with grace.
 Enduring hardship as discipline, they have carried others burdens in light of their own.
 They have chosen to trust God when the world says to curse Him, knowing what it means to have fellowship with the Spirit.
 They have lived and loved well despite their own pain or limitations.
 Their faith is secure.
 Their hope is contagious.
 Their joy complete.

 Will you chase after this #blessed life with me?